 There are many other helpful resources specific to child care that we have gathered for consideration.
 The first, from the Tacoma-Pierce County Health Department, includes infographics as well as information in multiple languages.
 You can find their COVID-19 Information for Schools and Childcare here.
 The California Childcare Health Program has a Step by Step Cleaning for Child Care Programs document in both English and Spanish, as well as a helpful infographic including reminders for using disinfectants in schools and child care.

 Remember, this is also a great time to work with your local health departments or your local child care health consultant (if applicable) for specific guidance on your child care program.
 These public health professionals can answer your questions, and help you ensure that your program is both healthy and safe for you, your staff and the children and families you serve.

-Visit the Child Care Aware® of America Coronavirus Hub for CCR&Rs and Child Care Providers for more information and resources on COVID-19.
+Visit our hubs for CCR&Rs or Systems-Level Leaders and Child Care Providers for more information and resources on COVID-19.
 For additional child care emergency preparedness information, tips, tools and resources, please visit www.childcareprepare.org.